Chris Wood (rock musician): Early years

-Born in Quinton, a suburb of Birmingham, Chris Wood had an interest in music and painting from early childhood.
-Self-taught on flute and saxophone, which he began playing at the age of 15, he began to play locally with other Birmingham musicians who would later find international fame in music: Christine Perfect (later Christine McVie), Carl Palmer, Stan Webb and Mike Kellie.
-Wood played with Perfect in 1964 in the band Shades of Blue and with Kellie during 1965–1966 in the band Locomotive.
+18-year-old Wood joined the Steve Hadley Quartet, a jazz/blues group in 1962.
+Wood began to play locally with other Birmingham musicians who would later find international fame in music: Christine Perfect (later Christine McVie), Carl Palmer, Stan Webb and Mike Kellie.
+In 1964, Wood played with Webb and Perfect in the band Shades of Blue.
+From 1965–1966, he played with Kellie in the jazz band Locomotive.
+During this time, Wood was attending college and would on occasion perform with the band.
+He prematurely left college, and decided to pursue a career in music.